mattvenn/zero-to-asic-www/content/terminology/shuttle.md

 Read [this post to find out what you could fit in](/post/how-much-can-we-fit) the user space.

 The Google shuttle will return chips in type of packaging called [Wafer Level Chip Scale Packaging](/terminology/wlcsp).

+## Requirements

+[Efabless have put up a page](https://efabless.com/open_shuttle_program) that has more details on the requirements for entry to the shuttle.